TylerBerzzz/SporcleShowdownStatistics/README.md

 On April 14th @12PM, I tried out selenium for automatically retrieving the table from sporcle.
 It effectively collects information, it still needs improvements.
 For example, scraping all categories and iterating through each of its pages needs to be done in the next version.
 The script is called *AutomatedStatisticGrabber*

-On April 14th @2:57PM, I've fully automated the retrieval for the **steveylat** username.
+On April 14th @2:57AM, I've fully automated the retrieval for the **steveylat** username.
 The script is called *FullyAutomatedStatisticGrabber*

+On April 14th @3:32PM, I've fully automated the retrieval for any username you're interested in selecting.
+I script is called *CompeitiveIntelligenceGrabber*.
+I also added graphing functionality as well.

 ## Manual Scraping Method